 Vietnamese Coffee, And Why I May Switch to Robusta!

-One of my first discoveries is that Vietnam is the 2nd largest coffee producer in the world.
+To make studying Vietnamese culture or speaking Vietnamese even more enjoyable, you may want to treat yourself to some low carb Vietnamese coffee!
+As of 2018, Vietnam was the 2nd largest coffee producer in the world.
 While about 75% of the worlds coffee production is Arabica coffee, Vietnam produces a unique Robusta coffee.

 7 Difference Between Arabica and Robusta Coffee